gprt-org/GPRT/README.md

 Windows](https://drive.google.com/file/d/1Flwpq7eKv8wVt-1F8jYt_oeSbNGRKFJG/view?usp=sharing).

 VKRT used CMake for configuration.
-For a build directory, `bld`, in the top directory of this repository it can be configured with:
+For a build directory, `bld`, in the top directory of this repository it can be configured with

 ```shell
 cmake ..
 ```

-And built with:
+And built with

 ```shell
 make all